temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

 * `--task-queue`, `-t` (string) - Task queue name.
 Required.

+### temporal task-queue update-build-id-rules: Updates the worker Build ID assignment and redirect rules on the Task Queue.

+Provides various commands for adding, removing, or replacing worker Build ID assignment and redirect rules associated with a Task Queue.
+See the help of each sub-command for more.

+### temporal task-queue update-build-id-rules add-redirect-rule: Adds the rule to the list of redirect rules for this Task Queue.

+Adds a new redirect rule for this Task Queue.
+There can be at most one redirect rule for each distinct source build ID.

+#### Options

+* `--source-build-id` (string) - The source build ID for this redirect rule.
+Required.
+* `--target-build-id` (string) - The target build ID for this redirect rule.
+Required.
+* `--task-queue`, `-t` (string) - Name of the Task Queue.
+Required.
+* `--yes`, `-y` (bool) - Skip confirmation.

+### temporal task-queue update-build-id-rules commit-build-id: Completes the rollout of a Build ID for this Task Queue.

+Completes  the rollout of a BuildID and cleanup unnecessary rules possibly created during a gradual rollout.
+Specifically, this command will make the following changes atomically:
+	1. Adds an unconditional assignment rule for the target Build ID at the end of the list.
+	2. Removes all previously added assignment rules to the given target Build ID.
+	3. Removes any unconditional assignment rules for other Build IDs.

+To prevent committing invalid Build IDs, we reject the request if no pollers have been seen recently for this Build ID.
+Use the `force` option to disable this validation.

+#### Options

+* `--build-id` (string) - The target build ID to be committed.
+Required.
+* `--task-queue`, `-t` (string) - Name of the Task Queue.
+Required.
+* `--force` (bool) - Bypass the validation that pollers have been recently seen for this build ID.
+* `--yes`, `-y` (bool) - Skip confirmation.

+### temporal task-queue update-build-id-rules delete-assignment-rule: Deletes the rule at a given index in the list of assignment rules for this Task Queue.

+Deletes an assignment rule for this Task Queue.
+By default presence of one unconditional rule, i.e., no hint filter or percentage, is enforced, otherwise the delete operation will be rejected.
+Set `force` to true to bypass this validation.

+#### Options

+* `--task-queue`, `-t` (string) - Name of the Task Queue.
+Required.
+* `--rule-index`, `-i` (int) - Position of the assignment rule to be replaced.
+Required.
+* `--yes`, `-y` (bool) - Skip confirmation.
+* `--force` (bool) - Bypass the validation that one unconditional rule remains.

+### temporal task-queue update-build-id-rules delete-redirect-rule: Deletes the rule with the given build ID for this Task Queue.

+Deletes the routing rule with the given source Build ID.

+#### Options

+* `--source-build-id` (string) - The source build ID for this redirect rule.
+Required.
+* `--task-queue`, `-t` (string) - Name of the Task Queue.
+Required.
+* `--yes`, `-y` (bool) - Skip confirmation.

+### temporal task-queue update-build-id-rules insert-assignment-rule: Inserts the rule to the list of assignment rules for this Task Queue.

+Inserts a new assignment rule for this Task Queue.
+The rules are evaluated in order, starting from index 0.
+The first applicable rule will be applied and the rest will be ignored.

+#### Options

+* `--build-id` (string) - The target build ID for this assignment rule.
+Required.
+* `--task-queue`, `-t` (string) - Name of the Task Queue.
+Required.
+* `--rule-index`, `-i` (int) - Insertion position in the assignment rule list.
+An index 0 means insert at the beginning of the list.
+If the given index is larger than the list size, the rule will be appended at the end of the list.
+Default: 0.
+* `--percentage` (int) - Percentage of traffic sent to the target build ID.
+Default: 100.
+* `--yes`, `-y` (bool) - Skip confirmation.

+### temporal task-queue update-build-id-rules replace-assignment-rule: Replaces the rule at a given index in the list of assignment rules for this Task Queue.

+Replaces an assignment rule for this Task Queue.
+By default presence of one unconditional rule, i.e., no hint filter or percentage, is enforced, otherwise the delete operation will be rejected.
+Set `force` to true to bypass this validation.

+#### Options

+* `--build-id` (string) - The target build ID for this assignment rule.
+Required.
+* `--task-queue`, `-t` (string) - Name of the Task Queue.
+Required.
+* `--rule-index`, `-i` (int) - Position of the assignment rule to be replaced.
+Required.
+* `--percentage` (int) - Percentage of traffic sent to the target build ID.
+Default: 100.
+* `--yes`, `-y` (bool) - Skip confirmation.
+* `--force` (bool) - Bypass the validation that one unconditional rule remains.

+### temporal task-queue update-build-id-rules replace-redirect-rule: Replaces the redirect rule with the given source build ID for this Task Queue.

+Replaces the redirect rule with the given source build ID for this Task Queue.

+#### Options

+* `--source-build-id` (string) - The source build ID for this redirect rule.
+Required.
+* `--target-build-id` (string) - The target build ID for this redirect rule.
+Required.
+* `--task-queue`, `-t` (string) - Name of the Task Queue.
+Required.
+* `--yes`, `-y` (bool) - Skip confirmation.

 ### temporal task-queue update-build-ids: Operations to update the sets of worker Build ID versions on the Task Queue.